Lifestyle

 Improves Sleep Quality

-The benefits of this post-meal walk increase on multiple levels when we look at sleep.
-As covered above, walking can help boost and support your digestion, and reduce stress with endorphins and oxytocin.
-Which all in turn - bonus! - help you get better quality sleep.
+The benefits of this post-meal walk increase on multiple levels when we consider sleep.
+As covered above, walking can help boost and support digestion and reduce stress with endorphins and oxytocin, which, in turn - bonus! - help you get better-quality sleep.

-Studies show that exercise can help to improve sleep quality by decreasing the amount of time it takes for you to fall asleep, and increasing the amount of time you spend in deep sleep.9 More deep sleep time for you means more time where your body releases the growth hormone HGH, and works to repair bones, muscle, and tissues, and also regulates the immune system functions.10 Better quality sleep gives you a wealth of benefits that extend into better mood, digestion, immunity, clarity, cognition and more.
+Studies show that exercise can help to improve sleep quality by decreasing the amount of time it takes for you to fall asleep and increasing the amount of time you spend in deep sleep.9 More deep sleep time for you means more time where your body releases the growth hormone HGH, which works to repair bones, muscle, and tissues, and also regulates the immune system functions.10 Better quality sleep gives you a wealth of benefits that extend into a better mood, digestion, immunity, clarity, cognition, and more.

 † Always consult your physician before beginning any new fitness regimen.